dictionary of Homeric likenesses

 1. bread: food for mortals, or for common people as opposed to aristocrats/warriors

-2. Patroclus heaps up the bread, Achilles cuts the meat - a level up in the men-gods hierarchy
+2. Patrocles heaps up the bread, Achilles cuts the meat - a level up in the men-gods hierarchy

 8. bronze